tweag/python-monorepo-example/2017-11-16-linear-streams.md

 instance LMonad IOL where
   ...

-mapIterator :: (JObject ->.
+-- JIterator stands for a reference to an iterator on the Java side. mapIterator :: (JObject ->.
 JObject) -> JIterator ->.
-IOL JIterator
-mapIterator f jiterator =
+IOL JIterator mapIterator f jiterator =
     iteratorToStream jiterator >>= streamToIterator . linearMap f